Parameterized Complexity and Approximation Issues for the Colorful Components Problems: MCC for Trees: Parameterized Complexity and Approximability

-Let us now prove a lower bound for the approximation of MCC on trees, by giving a reduction from M-CUT-T. Starting from an instance $(T_M,S_M)$ of M-CUT-T, we compute a colored tree $G_T=(V,E,C)$, input of MCC, as follows.
-First, $G_T$ is isomorphic to $T_M$, and we color each vertex $v$ of $G_T$ as $c_v$.
+Now we give a reduction from M-CUT-T to MCC on trees, thus proving a lower bound for the approximation of MCC on trees.
+Starting from any instance $(T_M,S_M)$ of M-CUT-T, we compute a colored tree $G_T=(V,E,C)$, input of MCC, as follows.
+First, $G_T$ is isomorphic to $T_M$, and we color each vertex $v$ of $G_T$ with $c_v$.
 Denote by $E_1$ the edge set of such a tree.
-Then for each pair $(u,v) \in S_M$, we define a leaf $u_v$ adjacent to $v$ and colored $c_{u,v}$ and a leaf $v_u$ adjacent to $u$ and colored $c_{u,v}$ (see \autoref{fig:mcctrees}).
+Then, for each pair $(u,v) \in S_M$, we define a leaf $u_v$ adjacent to $v$ and colored $c_{u,v}$ and a leaf $v_u$ adjacent to $u$ and colored $c_{u,v}$ (see \autoref{fig:mcctrees}).
 Denote by $E_2$ the edge set introduced by adding these edges.
+More formally: